 Return of Capital.
 Distributions in excess of CMCT's current and accumulated earnings and profits, which are not treated as attributable to the gain from CMCT's disposition of a U.S. real property interest, will not be taxable to a non-U.S. stockholder to the extent that the distributions do not exceed the non-U.S. stockholder's adjusted basis in such stockholder's CMCT stock.
 Distributions of this kind will instead reduce the adjusted basis of such shares.
-To the extent that distributions of this kind exceed the non-U.S. stockholder's adjusted basis in such stockholder's shares of CMCT stock, the distributions will give rise to tax liability if the non-U.S. stockholder otherwise would have to pay tax on any gain from the sale or disposition of the shares, as described below.
+To the extent that distributions of this kind exceed the non-U.S. stockholder's adjusted basis in such stockholder otherwise would have to pay tax on any gain from the sale or disposition of the shares, as described below.
 If it cannot be determined at the time a distribution is made whether the distribution will be in excess of current and accumulated earnings and profits, withholding will apply to the distribution at the rate applicable to dividends.
 However, the non-U.S. stockholder may seek a refund of these amounts from the IRS if it is subsequently determined that the distribution was, in fact, in excess of CMCT's current and accumulated earnings and profits.